Nikhil-Naikar/IMDB-Sentiment-Analysis/README.md

-# Deep Learning Model: Sentiment Analysis of IMDB-Movie-Reviews
+# IMDB Sentiment Analysis

-## About:
+## Objective 📋
 Attempt to build a reliable Deep Learning model that can predict the correct sentiment for IMBD movie reviews.
 The Neutral Network model was constructed using 8000 IMDB movie reviews.
-The raw review data was preprocessed to ensure data quality, involving parsing HTML content with BeautifulSoup, removing stop words, non-alphabetic words, and punctuation, and applying the Snowball Stemmer.
-The features were extracted from the preprocessed movie reviews using the bag-of-words method.
-Additionally, hyperparameters for the Neural Network architecture, such as the number of layers, neurons, and activation functions, were carefully selected.
-Specific model parameters, including the optimizer, learning rate, loss function, metric, and number of epochs, were also chosen.<br>
-**Result: training score of 87% and testing score of 84%.**
+The raw review data was preprocessed to ensure data quality, **Result: training score of 87% and testing score of 84%.**

+## Tech Stack 🧰
+- Python
+- Pandas
+- TensorFlow
+- Scikit-learn
+- Deep Learning and Neural Networks

 ## Code is Divided Into The Following Section:
 * ### Collecting Data: